steveklewis/cog-funcs/matrix.md

 ## The First Quadrant: Analytical and *a priori*

-In the analytical and *a priori* quadrant, we place the kind of thinking that pretends that all there is, is thinking.
-It references the kind of thinking Descartes was trying to do when he came up with, "I think, therefore I am."
-Thoughts are happening, therefore I exist.
-It is focused on the meanings within the definitions, and does not attempt to reference anything outside of those definitions.

-This quadrant is also *a priori* because it has to reference to the material world.
+In the analytical and *a priori* quadrant, the focus of the mind is on the definitions and ideas and concepts themselves.
+Apart from what they might entail, these are the abstract definitions that make up what we usually think of as abstract thought.
+This quadrant is also *a priori* because it has no reference to the material world.
 It focuses on the world of pure abstract definitions, or at least it pretends to.
 To me, that implies that in this quadrant we can experience Introverted Intuition, as the cognitive function representing abstract ideas, as well as the introverted judging functions, Introverted Thinking and Introverted Feeling.
-In this kind of thinking, Ti and Ni focus exclusively on the abstractions and attempt to not go outside of those strict logical boundaries.
+In this kind of thinking, Ti and Ni focus exclusively on the abstractions and attempt to not go outside of those strict definitional boundaries.

+Kant explains how the first quadrant is indeed "highly important and necessary, they are so, only to arrive at the clearness of conceptions which is a requisite for a sure and extended synthesis."
+The cognitive functions of Introverted Thinking and Introverted Feeling are a necessary waypoint on the way to actual knowledge about the real world.

 The question may arise why Introverted Feeling should be contained in this quadrant.
 I would argue that Introverted Feeling, in a Kantian sense, would consist of a deontological approach to morality, rather than bringing in any empirical, experiential source of cognition.